Compliance Workflow Management 101: Process, Planning, and Challenges

 Choosing Between a Rigid and Flexible Approach

 Enforcing compliance management — and proving compliance — are easiest when you have traceability for the entire product lifecycle, and a single repository that captures every change and every action taken.
 Furthermore, you want to be able to activate security functions like those that prevent certain users from making changes, or from skipping steps.
-Compliance management is a much less complicated when you have a tool that automates these things for you.
+Compliance management is a much less complicated when you have a tool that automates these things for you and that tracks every step in your compliance workflow.

 One such tool is Helix ALM.
 Not only does it provide end-to-end traceability and offer security controls designed to keep you compliant, it also can be configured to fit your workflow.
 So implementation does not completely upend whole teams.

-Watch the demo recording to see for yourself how Helix ALM simplifies compliance.
+Watch the demo recording to see for yourself how Helix ALM can simplify your compliance workflow.